grz0zrg/fas/README.md

 FAS can then be installed with `sudo make install` in the build directory

-FAS will load grains / waves / impules first by checking `/usr/local/share/fragment/` default install path (specifically `grains` `waves` `impulses` folders) and when they are not available will look into the binary directory.
+FAS will load grains / waves / impules first by checking `/usr/local/share/fragment/` default install path (specifically `grains` `waves` `impulses` directories) and when they are not available will look into the binary directory.

 Recommended launch parameters with HiFiBerry DAC+ :
     ./fas --frames_queue_size 63 --sample_rate 48000 --device 2